Pine Mountain Settlement School

 Children dancing on the playground at Pine Mountain Settlement School, 1990s.

 How do we manage our resources?
 How do we treat our neighbors?
 How do we educate our children to respect nature?
 What lessons are there in working with our hands as well as our minds and hearts?
 What is literacy?
 Reading?
 Math?
 Computer skills?
 Visual literacy?
 Civic responsibility?
 How can we eat healthy?
 How can we grow responsible crops?
 How can we exercise, intelligently?
 How important are aesthetics to our well-being?
 How can we help to shape our life-style into quality of life?
 How can we better respect our natural environment?
 Speak out when our water resources are in peril?
 Stop the removal of our mountains?
 What does it mean to have quality of life?
 These are short questions with life long answers.
 To seek answers to these questions and more, is the discovery of “educating for life” found at Pine Mountain School and in the surrounding community.
+In many ways it is the coming to a place and the discovering of it again, and again.

 GO TO: DANCING IN THE CABBAGE PATCH – IV – FARMING THE LAND